 File Manager

-Use a file manager to navigate the local storage and find the .config files—factory. config or factory/config.
+Use a file manager to navigate the local storage and find the .config files—factory.
+Config or factory/config.
 Depending on how the manufacturer has set up the software, search for the file(s).

 The safest way is to rename it.
 That way, it is still on the system should it be required if you find the wrong file.

-With a different name, the system will not find the factory config file and the message ‘Find factory config file.
+If the name is different, the system will not find the factory config file and the message ‘Find factory config file.
 Do you want to import?’ will not be triggered.

 You can get a file manager on the Play Store to install.